ssdbhub/ssdbhub.github.io/Readme.md

 Opening ssdb for sharp-mountain-4005
 ```

 or by visiting the [Heroku Dashboard](https://dashboard.heroku.com/apps) and selecting the application in question.
 Select SSDB from the Add-ons menu.

 ## Troubleshooting

-In case of connection problems make sure you are using right credentials.
+In case of connection problems, please make sure you are using right credentials.
 They may be found in environment variables

 `SSDB_HOST`